In those districts zoned as R-1, R-2, or R-3 the required front yard shall be 30 feet from the property line.

 All fences shall only be placed upon private property and maintained in good repair.
 A fence permit is required prior to installing, adding to or repairing or replacing over 50% of an existing fence.
 No barbed wire or electric fences are permitted.

 More people are working from their homes today and numerous home-based businesses are allowed with a Home Occupation permit.
 The Planning Commission must approve a Home Occupation application prior to commencement of the business.
 Any signs shall be no larger than six square feet and unlighted.
 Businesses shall be limited to those which will not generate greatly increased traffic flow in any residential neighborhood.
 A separate Home Occupation permit must be obtained for each business.
-There is no charge for Home Occupation permits.
+There is a $25 charge for Home Occupation permits.

 Every dwelling shall be maintained in good repair and shall be fit for human habitation, meaning all basic requirements of the Uniform Housing Code must be met.
 Owners are responsible for making repairs or necessary improvements to correct dangerous or possibly injurious conditions.